Nebraska Water Leaders Academy

-The Nebraska Water Leaders Academy is a one year program that identifies community leaders and educates them about water issues and proven leadership skills.
-The program prepares participants to take active, cooperative approaches to decision making about water resources issues.
-Leading stakeholders and top policy making trainers serve as program facilitators and mentors.
+The Nebraska Water Leaders Academy is a one year program that educates participants about water issues and leadership development.
+The program prepares participants to take active, cooperative approaches to decision making about natural resource issues.
+The program offers two tracks--learning about Nebraska's water resources and exposure to leading edge leadership.

 Learn more about the Academy, DOWNLOAD BROCHURE HERE.